Fall2024-NSCC-ECampus/assignment-2-responsive-user-registration-khushard/README.md

 Database: H2 Memory Database

 Future Enhancements

-Add a user login functionality
+-Add a user login functionality

-Add email verification
+-Add email verification

-Add a password strength meter
+-Add a password strength meter

-Implement the use of a real database instead of in memory with H2
+-Implement the use of a real database instead of in memory with H2